-Covering an area of more than 3,000 square meters, with a building area of 1,550 square meters and a usable area of 1,440 square meters, the Cultural Relics Museum is an independent two-story building with national style, which is simple, elegant and solemn in appearance.
-After several generations’ efforts, there are more than 4,000 pieces of cultural relics in more than 10 categories, such as ceramics, jade articles, bronzes and bones.
-There are: Chinese cultural relic exhibition of past dynasties, ancient porcelain exhibition, ancient coin and bronze mirror exhibition and temporary cultural special exhibition.
-The visitors of the Cultural Relics Museum are mainly teachers and students as well as guests of Henan University, scholars from cultural and scientific research institutions, social organizations, compatriots from Hong Kong, Macao and Taiwan, overseas Chinese, international friends and tourists, with an average audience of more than 9,000 per year.
+Covering an area of more than 3,000 square meters, with a building area of 1,550 square meters and a usable area of 1,440 square meters, the Cultural Relic Museum is an independent two-story building with national style, which is simple, elegant and solemn in appearance.
+After several generations’ efforts, there have been more than 4,000 pieces of cultural relics in more than 10 categories, such as ceramics, jade articles, bronzes and bones.
+There are exhibitions of Chinese cultural relics in past dynasties, ancient porcelain, ancient coin and bronze mirror and short-term cultural exhibitions.
+The Cultural Relic Museum is open to people of different social backgrounds, such as teachers and students（in the majority）as well as guests visiting Henan University, scholars from cultural and scientific research institutions, social organizations, compatriots from Hong Kong, Macao and Taiwan, overseas Chinese, international friends and tourists, with an average of more than 9,000 visitors per year.

-International Office, HENU| 85 Minglun Street, Kaifeng 475001, P.R.
+Minglun Campus: 85 Minglun Street, Kaifeng 475001, P.R.
 China

 Jinming Campus: Jinming Avenue, Kaifeng 475001, P.R.
 China